Islandora/documentation/docs/concepts/access-control.md

 Islandora Defaults includes an empty vocabulary called "Islandora Access", which is intended to hold such taxonomy terms.
 However, permissions_by_term must be installed and configured on your own.

-The module is very popular and seems to be supported well.
+This module is known to work, and appears to be supported well by the Drupal community.

+!!! warning
+    This module is known in the Islandora community to cause performance degradation when large numbers of nodes are involved.
+Seth Shaw describes this in a blog post, [Content Access Control Solutions Investigation](https://seth-shaw-unlv.github.io/2021-02-19/content_access_control).

 !!! question "Examples Wanted"
     Do you have experience setting up Permissions By Term?
 We'd love some illustrative examples here.